Tag Archive for: supplements

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-The unsupplemented mares had 2 retained placenta within the first 4 mares that foaled!
-This was enough to convince the farm that maybe we were onto something… so rather than keep going with the experiment they very quickly put all the mares on to the balancer pellet!
+The un-supplemented mares had two with retained placenta within the first four mares to foal.
+That was enough to convince the farm of the relationship between retained placenta and selenium deficiency in horses.
+They quickly decided to put all of the mares on the balancer pellet.

-The interesting thing for me was that the incidence of retained placenta dropped almost immediately in this group of mares who were initially unsupplemented.
+The interesting thing was that the incidence of the retained placenta dropped almost immediately in this group of mares who were initially un-supplemented.

-The nutrition of your pregnant mares is so important.
-This is just another reason you should pay close attention to mineral nutrition, especially because selenium is a mineral that is often low in forages and is therefore often deficient in diets.
+The nutrition of pregnant mares is so important.
+This is just one more reason you should pay close attention to mineral nutrition, especially because selenium is a mineral that is often low in forages and is therefore often deficient in diets.

 Do you have a question or comment?
 Do you need help with feeding?